ddayto21/Machine-Learning-Chatbot/README.md

 First you have to create a service account and download a .JSON format file of credentials on your local system.
 Now, there are three ways to use that credentials for authentication/authorisation in dialogflow library.

 ### Method 1
-- Create a environment variable GOOGLE_APPLICATION_CREDENTIALS and it's value should be the absolute path of that JSON credentials file.
+- Create an environment variable named 'GOOGLE_APPLICATION_CREDENTIALS'
+- Set the value equal to the absolute path of that JSON credentials file.
-- By this method, google library will implicitly loads the file and use that credentials for authentication.
-We don't need to do anything inside our code relating to this credentials file.

-# For UNIX/LINUX Operating Systems:

 ```
 $ export GOOGLE_APPLICATION_CREDENTIALS="<absolute-path-of-json-file>"